-Hannah is the administrative assistant for the Community team.
+Hannah is the program assistant for the Community team.
 She is responsible for supporting the Resource Deployment team and multiple programs, including the Foundation’s General Operating Support grantmaking, the Strategic Restructuring Fund and the Nonprofit Toolbox.
 Prior to joining the Community Foundation, Hannah worked as a project manager.
 She received her bachelor’s degree in Sports Management from the University of Georgia.
 Originally from Charlotte, NC, she now lives in Buckhead and enjoys spending time with her friends, running and cheering on the Dawgs!